-To visit and experience Kanyakumari hassle-free, view kanyakumari tour package
+To visit and experience Kanyakumari hassle-free, view kanyakumari maps for tourism

 The temple town of Kanyakumari got its name from Kanyakumari Temple which is scenically located at the confluence of three oceans.
 Ptolemy, the famous Roman scholar had described the city to have been a center for fishery in the ancient times.
 Also recorded data claims Kanyakumari to have been an importance centre for art and religion.

 Various mythological myths have been associated with the birth of Kanyakumari.
 This great centre of trade and commerce has been under the rule of the Cholas, the Cheras, the Pandayas and the Nayaks.
 It was during the reign of the Venad kings that Padmanbhapuram was declared as the capital of their kingdom and the present Kanyakumari came to be known as Southern Travancore.

 During the Travancore period, the city saw huge expansion, both, socially and economically.
 Christianity came to Kanyakumari during 52 AD, with St. Thomas, who was one of the twelve Apostles of Christ.

 The battle of Colachel between the Dutch East India Company and Maharaja Marthanda Varma, saw the defeat of the Dutch.
 However, after the fall of the Pandya kings, Kanyakumari came under the rule of the British and remained so till India’s independence in 1947.

 History of Kanyakumari boasts of the influence of almost all the religions and the various types of architectural heritage of the city today stands to its testimony.

 Kanyakumari is a very famous tourist destination and travelling around Kanyakumari is relatively easy.
 There are many modes of travel available, and buses, auto rickshaws and hired vehicles are the most preferred ones.